neumino/neumino.github.io/movies.md

-### Extinction
+### Like Father
-*Released on 2018-07-27, vote average 6.1*
+*Released on 2018-08-03, vote average 6.5*

-A chief mechanic at a factory, haunted by apocalyptic nightmares, becomes a hero when Earth is invaded by a mysterious army bent on destruction.
+When a workaholic young executive, is left at the altar, she ends up on her Caribbean honeymoon cruise with the last person she ever expected: her estranged and equally workaholic father.
+The two depart as strangers, but over the course of a few hilarious adventures, a couple of umbrella-clad cocktails and a whole lot of soul-searching, they return with a renewed appreciation for family and life.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/-ePDPGXkvlw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/_bfqsNh6U7c?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>